mdbauer/new-site/content/home/seminars.md

 ### UHH Seminar "Quantitative Economics"

-The seminar "Quantitative Economics" is a weekly research seminar at Universität Hamburg (currently virtual and open to the public).
-The focus is on empirical/quantitative research in macroeconomics, finance and international economics.
+The seminar "Quantitative Economics" is a weekly research seminar at Universität Hamburg.
+The focus is on empirical and quantitative research in macroeconomics, finance and international economics.
+Currently, during the summer semester 2022, we are having both in-person (hybrid) and digital presentations.
 {{< icon name="link" pack="fas" >}} [More information here](https://www.wiso.uni-hamburg.de/en/fachbereich-vwl/professuren/bauer/forschung/forschungsseminar.html).

 ### Virtual Seminar on Climate Economics